hyz-courses/CISC3023-Machine-Learning-Notes/09_Logistic_Regression.md

 The gradient $\dfrac{\partial\mathcal{J}}{\partial \mathbf{w}}$ gives the direction of the movement of $\mathbf{w}$.
 The learning rate $\eta$ gives the step size.

 ## 9.2.4 Newton's Method
-The Basic idea of Newton's method is:
-- To optimize the quadratic (二次的) approximation,
+The Basic idea of Newton's method is to optimize the quadratic (二次的) approximation,
 - of the objective function $\mathcal{J}(\mathbf{w})$,
 - around the current point $\mathbf{w}^{(k)}$.
 ### Tayler Series of $\mathcal{J}(\mathbf{w})$